Mahmoudz/Porto/README.md

 <Summary>Requests</Summary>
 <br>

 Requests mainly serve the user input in the application.
-And they are very useful to automatically apply the Validation and Authorization rules.
+They are very useful to automatically apply the Validation and Authorization rules.

-Requests are the best place to apply validations, since the validations rules will be related to every request.
-Requests can also check the Authorization, e.g. check if this user has access to this controller function.
-*(Example: check if a specific user owns a product before deleting it, or check if this user is an admin to edit something).*
+Requests are the best place to apply validations since the validation rules will be related to every request.
+Requests can also check the Authorization, e.g., check if this user has access to this controller function (for example, check if a specific user owns a product before deleting it, or check if this user is an admin to edit something).

 #### Principles:

-- A Request MAY hold the Validation / Authorization rules.
+- A Request MAY hold the Validation/Authorization rules.
 - Requests SHOULD only be injected in Controllers.
-Once injected they automatically check if the request data matches the validation rules, and if the request input is not valid an Exception will be thrown.
+Once injected, they automatically check if the request data matches the validation rules, and if the request input is not valid, an Exception will be thrown.
-- Requests MAY also be used for authorization, they can check if the user is authorized to make a request.
+- Requests MAY also be used for authorization; they can check if the user is authorized to make a request.

 ***

 </Details>